PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 07:38:49
+Last updated: 2024-04-06 07:39:22
-Random Quote: Lily: "We're going to Atlantic City to elope - right now!"
-Barney: "Oh, congratulations Lily!
-Marshall, you're getting married?
-What the hell?" - Barney Stinson
+Random Quote: Know what time it is?
+It's do-o-clock, lets ride! - Barney Stinson